TheLoneUs/firebot-custom-script-fakerjs/README.md

 # [MattachineGG](https://allmylinks.com/mattachinegg)\'s Faker - A Custom Firebot Script
 A script designed to help you get random data of all sorts in [Firebot](https://firebot.app/)!

+The script is in BETA so testers are welcome, feel free to report any issues you may find.

 ### How to install
 1. Go to the [releases](https://github.com/TheLoneUs/firebot-custom-script-fakerjs/releases) tab and download the latest `firebot-faker.js`.
 2. Open Firebot and head to Settings -> Scripts -> Manage Startup Scripts.